trinhdu97/trinhdu97.github.io/_pages/about.md

 I am Xuan Du Trinh, conducting research in Quantum Information under the supervision of Prof. Nengkun Yu at the Department of Computer Science, Stony Brook University.

-Previously, in 2022 and 2023, I completed my master's degrees in Theoretical Physics at the ENS de Paris and in Quantum Information at Sorbonne Université, respectively.
+Previously, in 2023 and 2022, I completed my master's degrees in Quantum Information at Sorbonne Université and in Theoretical Physics at the ENS de Paris, respectively.
 I graduated from the Engineering Program at École Polytechnique (X) in 2021.

 ![My CV](/images/mainpage2.jpeg)